tulul/tululbot/README.md

    ```

    As you can see, the url endpoint is determined by the `TELEGRAM_BOT_TOKEN` config var.
 This is actually [recommended by Telegram](https://core.telegram.org/bots/api#setwebhook).

+### How to run the tests

+1. Make sure you already installed [pytest](http://pytest.org/latest/). `pytest` is listed in `requirements.txt` so if you followed the instructions to setup your machine above then it should already be installed.

+1. Run `py.test`.

 ### How to Contribute